mm80843/T3.5/docs/Benef/PBN__Benef_914.md

 # __Enhanced safety__

-## Name of the Benefit

-Facilitates social distancing and other precautionary measures for public health

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved employee productivity, reduced risk of shutdowns and increased customer confidence.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1001.md)